 Your First Visit

 Thank you for choosing our office for your orthodontic needs!
 We are always excited to welcome new patients and families to our practice.
 We are dedicated to providing you the most current and advanced orthodontic care in a comfortable and friendly setting.
-Your first visit will be a complimentary exam for you or your child.
-Dr. Newman will carefully examine the teeth for a wide range of possible orthodontic problems, including crowding, cross-bite, gaps, etc. After words, Dr. Newman will discuss her findings and address some of the most important questions that you may have including:
+Your first visit will be a complimentary consult for you or your child.
+Dr. Newman will carefully examine the teeth for a wide range of possible orthodontic problems, including crowding, cross-bite, gaps, etc. Afterwards, Dr. Newman will discuss her findings and address some of the most important questions that you may have including:

 - Is there a condition that orthodontics should address?